AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-validate.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-data-validate"
 >title="Validate that data is flowing"
->abstract="Use the connection details to validate whether data is flowing into Customer Journey Analytics.
->
->If everything was done correctly and flawlessly, this step can be done in less than a day.
+>abstract="Use the connection details to validate whether data is flowing into Customer Journey Analytics.<br><br>If everything was done correctly and flawlessly, this step can be done in less than a day.
 If there are multiple data collection issues, troubleshooting them can take notably longer."

 <!-- markdownlint-enable MD034 -->